Uranium in Niger

 COMINAK is 34% owned by Areva NC, 31% by ONAREM through Sopamin, 25% by Japan's Overseas Uranium Resources Development Co.
 (OURD) and 10% by Enusa SA, Spain.

-SOMINA is a joint venture established in 2007 with equity 37.2% China Nuclear International Uranium Corporation (SinoU) 33% Niger government, 24.8% ZXJOY Invest (Chinese) and 5% Trendfield Holdings Ltd. In 2009 Trendfield sold its 5% of the Teguidda/ Azelik deposit to Korea Resources Corp (KORES).
+SOMINA is a joint venture established in 2007.
+Its equity is 37.2% China's CNNC International, 33% Niger government, 24.8% ZXJOY Invest (Chinese) and 5% Trendfield Holdings Ltd. In 2009 Trendfield sold its 5% of the Teguidda/ Azelik deposit to Korea Resources Corp (KORES).

 New mines and prospects

 In April 2012, Toshiba Corporation completed a convertible debt-financing agreement with GoviEx Uranium Inc, providing some $40 million to support the company's operations through to the start of uranium extraction and processing.
-Production is expected to begin in 2017 and Toshiba's off-take rights to uranium concentrate will become effective in 2020, when output is expected to reach its peak capacity of over 1000 tU/yr.
+GoviEx completed an environmental impact and social assessment for Madaouela early in 2015 and hopes that the full permitting will be completed by year end.
+Production is expected to begin in 2017 or 2018 and Toshiba's off-take rights to uranium concentrate will become effective in 2020, when output is expected to reach its peak capacity of over 1000 tU/yr.
 The annual off-take of concentrate will be about 230 tU.
 Sales will be handled by Advance Uranium Asset Management Ltd, a UK-based Toshiba Group Company.

 In July 2006 the China National Nuclear Corporation (CNNC) agreed to develop the 12,790 tU Abokorum deposit in the Agadez region, through its subsidiary China Nuclear International Uranium Corporation (SinoU), but no more has been heard of this.